 - in Brother machines holding position is E (they skipped C), and in Studio machines it is D. To ensure stitches’ knitting off properly, work may be brought to this position after each knit row

 - textures are further varied by using needles out of work or transfers within knit rows or rehanging concave or concave loops in varied sequences.
 Looking at stitch formation after 3 knit rows

 Convex loops are what is picked up when hanging a hem or turning the work over.
 In sampling, I tend to use any yarn at hand.
 Quality of material directly relates, however, to the quality of results.
-The white here is a 2/15 acrylic, the blue a 4 ply wool.
+The white here is a 2/15 acrylic, and the blue is a 4-ply wool.
 I knit a long white strip, making a side available for rehanging on the machine, and continuing with a series of trial trims.
-All samples were made with purl side facing, but depending on preference and end-use, the fabric could be returned to the machine with knit side facing as well.
+All samples were made with the purl side facing, but depending on preference and end-use, the fabric could be returned to the machine with the knit side facing as well.
 It is helpful to have a neat selvage.
 If the edge includes increases or decreases making them fully fashioned will provide one.
 Yarns with “memory” ie wool will retain the rolling effect produced by extra knit rows.
 Stitches are picked up on the finished knit a full stitch away from the edge.
-I tend to keep my yarn continuous rather than binding off with separate threads.
+I tend to keep my yarn continuous rather than binding-off with separate threads.
 Pull a long loop out at the carriage side, avoiding tugging and distorting of end stitches when lifting them off the gate pegs in order to rehang them on needles after turning the work over.
 Adjust loop size prior to knitting the next row.
 Hang it on the first stitch on that side, or on the adjacent empty needle if you find you are a single stitch short (machine knitting magic)